-The uptake of electric cars across the world will have a major impact on local transport networks and infrastructure - necessitating universal access to charge points.
+The uptake of electric cars across the world will have a major impact on local transport networks and infrastructure - necessitating access to 'destination' charge points.

-Lithgow needs a plan to enable any resident, business and visitor to charge their electric vehicle at a charge point in a public place.
-Unlike charge points in homes, businesses and private spaces, this is 'destination charging' that anyone can use.
-Users pay for the service, like paying at a parking meter.
+Lithgow needs a plan to enable any resident, business or visitor to charge their electric vehicle at a charge point in a public place.
+Unlike charge points in homes, businesses and private spaces, 'destination charging' can be used by anyone where users pay for the service, like paying at a parking meter.

-Destination charging requires chargers that are faster than those typically used in homes and businesses.
-They may be the more costly medium-speed chargers called Level 2 chargers, or the expensive high-speed chargers called Level 3 chargers - they are both described on page 20.
+Destination charging requires chargers that are faster than those typically used in homes.
+They may be low-cost medium-speed chargers called Level 2 chargers, or high-cost high-speed chargers called Level 3 chargers.
+These are both described on page 26.

-Who produced the strategy?
+Who produced and funded the strategy?

 Recognising the economic benefits of innovation, the NSW Government provided funding to enable local governments to respond to the uptake of EVs.
 Lithgow City Council in collaboration with the Lithgow Community Power Project successfully bid for funds to prepare a strategy and business case for the installation of EV charging infrastructure at key points within the Lithgow LGA.

-Lithgow Community Power Project worked with the Institute for Sustainable Futures at the University of Technology Sydney to estimate the demand for charge points and the best ways to meet this demand.
+Lithgow Community Power Project worked with the Institute for Sustainable Futures at the University of Technology Sydney (UTS) to estimate future demand for publicly available charge points and the best ways to meet this demand.